- About Us

 (4) Event--A financial transaction or instrument that fails to provide payment to a Retailer and results in a Retailer making one or more delinquent payments to one or more Sellers.

 (5) Incident--A single delinquent payment.
+Failure to submit payment also constitutes an incident.

 (6) Retailer--A package store permittee, wine only package store permittee, private club permittee, private club exemption certificate permittee, mixed beverage permittee, or other retailer, and their agents, servants and employees.
 For purposes of this section, the holder of a winery permit issued under Chapter 16 of the Code is a retailer when the winery permit holder purchases wine from the holder of a wholesaler's permit issued under Chapter 19 of the Code for resale to ultimate consumers in unbroken packages.
+For purposes of this section and pursuant to Code §109.64, the holder of an industrial permit under Chapter 38 of the Code is treated in the same manner as a retailer when the industrial permit holder makes a bulk purchase of liquor from the holder of a wholesaler’s permit issued under Chapter 19 of the Code.

-(7) Seller--A wholesaler, class B wholesaler, winery, wine bottler, or local distributor and their agents, servants and employees.
+(7) Seller--A wholesaler, class B wholesaler, winery, wine bottler, or local distributor permittee and their agents, servants and employees.

 (c) Invoices.
 A delivery of alcoholic beverages by a Seller, to a Retailer, must be accompanied by an invoice of sale showing the name and permit number of the Seller and the Retailer, a full description of the alcoholic beverages, the price and terms of sale, and the place and date of delivery.